aoijs/documentation/src/advanced-guides/custom-events.md

 # Custom Events

-aoi.js has `CustomEvent` class to add custom events to aoi.js that will execute a cmd for that event , whenever the event is emitted.
+aoi.js has `CustomEvent` class to add custom events to aoi.js that will execute a command for that event , whenever the event is emitted.

-this adds 2 new functions:
+This adds 2 new functions:

  [**`$eventData`**](../functions/usdeventdata.md) and [**`$eventEmit`**](../functions/usdeventemit.md)